Buying a seat for your dog on a plane is not possible when flying with most airlines.

 Sadly no. Your dogs are expected to remain in their carriers while in the airport and on board the aircraft.
 This is the case for all airlines, so that you do not disturb other passengers.

 Can I take 2 dogs on a plane with me?

 Possibly, this completely depends on the airline you fly with.
 Different airlines have different regulations when it comes to traveling with pets.
-Some will allow 2 dogs, such as United Airlines, where others do not.
+Some will allow 2 dogs, such as Jet Blue and United Airlines, where others do not.